 Cash flow from operating activities is derived from the production of our crude oil reserves and changes in the balances of non-cash accounts, receivables, payables or other non-energy property asset account balances.
-For the three months ended May 31, 2021, cash flow provided by operating activities was \$63,339 in comparison to \$105,277 used in operating activities for the three months ended May 31, 2020.
-This increase of \$168,616 in our cash flow operating activities was due to a reduction in our net loss and decreases in both our accounts receivable and accounts payable for the three months ended May 31, 2021 in comparison to the three months ended May 31, 2020.
+For the six months ended August 31, 2021, cash flow provided by operating activities was \$41,329 in comparison to cash flow used in operating activities of \$84,922 for the six months ended August 31, 2020.
+The increase in our cash flow provided by operating activities for the six months ended August 31, 2021 was due to a reduction in net loss.
+Changes in non-cash account balances primarily relating to DD&A and amortization of debt discount.
 Variations in cash flow from operating activities may impact our level of exploration and development expenditures.